dedis/onet/simul/README.md

 # Simulation

-The simulation can be used to run the protocol or service in different settings:
+The onet library allows for multiple levels of simulations:

+- localhost:
-- localhost - for up to 100 nodes
+  - up to 100 nodes
+- mininet:
-- [Mininet](platform/MININET.md) - for up to 3000 nodes
+  - up to 300 nodes on a 48-core machine, multiplied by the number of machines available
+  - define max. bandwidth and delay for your network
+- deterlab:
-- [Deterlab](platform/DETERLAB.md) - for up to 50'000 nodes
+  - up to 1000 nodes on a strong machine, multiplied by the number of machines available

 Refer to the simulation-examples in simul/manage/simulation and https://github.com/dedis/cothority_template